agryman/acmpy/journals/2022-04-02 Arthurs Journal.md

 ### 3:10 pm

 * scan code for TODO comments and fix if important or easy - DONE
-* run all tests and mypy - DONE
-* commit latest changes -
-* tag the current branch as stable v1.0 - TODO
-* create a new branch for numpy - TODO

 What type should `Mel` be in:
 ```text